 This is an instalment plan that generally lasts around six months, but can be shorter or longer in duration depending on each company’s circumstances.
 When negotiating the terms of a Time to Pay arrangement, it is crucial to ensure that you can afford the instalments for the whole term.

 If you renege on this type of agreement, HMRC are likely to demand the debt in full, and take legal action if the money is not forthcoming immediately.
-It can be a delicate balance, therefore, between obtaining more time to pay and ensuring that you can definitely meet their conditions of repayment.
+It can be a delicate balance, therefore, between offering enough as a monthly payment to persuade HMRC to allow additional time to pay, while also ensuring that you are not over-stretching your finances and can definitely meet the repayments as agreed.

-Real Business Rescue has a long and successful track record of dealings with HMRC, and negotiating Time to Pay agreements on behalf of clients.
-Our involvement removes much of the stress for directors, and can help your company recover from a temporary financial setback without it resulting in liquidation.
+Real Business Rescue has a long and successful track record of dealing with HMRC including negotiating Time to Pay arrangements on behalf of clients.
+Our involvement removes much of the stress for directors, and can help your company recover from a temporary financial setback.